testuser97123/OpenStack-17.0/Standalone Deployment Guide.md

 Use the following examples to understand how to launch a compute instance post-deployment with various network configurations.

-7.1.
-Example 1: Launching an instance with one NIC on the project and provider networks Copy link
+#### 7.1.
+Example 1: Launching an instance with one NIC on the project and provider networks

 Use this example to understand how to launch an instance with the private project network and the provider network after you deploy the all-in-one Red Hat OpenStack Platform environment.
 This example is based on a single NIC configuration and requires at least three IP addresses.
 Prerequisites